eleninisioti/CollectiveLLM/README.md

-# CollectiveLLM
+# Collective innovation with Large Language Models

-This is the code accompanying our submission to ALife 2024 "Collective innovation with Large Language Models."
+This is the code accompanying our paper "Collective innovation with Large Language Models", to be presented at the ALife 2024 conference.

 You can find the intro prompts for explaining the task to the LLM agents under the prompts directory.